01 March 2022

 The value of having access to this real-time site data whilst sat in an office 2,000 miles away is now paramount to the delivery of all Cundall’s most complex projects.
 In addition, it plays a significant role in reducing our carbon footprint, since we don’t need to jet around the globe to conduct so many site inspections.

 Our sector is only at the beginning of this journey into the future of AR.
 Over recent years our digital skillsets have developed rapidly allowing us to create complex 3D models at scale.
 Here at Cundall, these skills were an essential element in the development of the Construction Industry Council (CIC) in Hong Kong's Carbon Assessment Tool (CAT); an online platform for industry-wide stakeholders, including developers, designers, and contractors, to evaluate their project's carbon emission against the benchmark.

 The possibilities to further develop and integrate AR into other services are endless.
-For example, in the future, digital models will have native integration with parametric modelling, carbon output, thermal and acoustic detailing.
+For example, in the future, digital models will have native integration with parametric modeling, carbon output, thermal and acoustic detailing.

 As projects become increasingly complex and larger in scale, the adoption of AR technology will lead to better coordination, excellence, and capabilities to deliver projects with perfect precision.

 I for one can’t wait to see where AR takes us next.

 John McLoughlin, Associate Director at Cundall, is a chartered engineer with over 20 years’ experience of design and management covering civil infrastructure projects in the residential, data center, aviation, renewables, energy and leisure sectors.